siddhartha-gadgil/DeptWeb/_seminars/2009/2009-7-24-dr-v-sreekar.md

 speaker: "Dr. V. Sreekar"
 title: "Gaussian Minkowski functionals: an overview of infinite dimensional geometry in Wiener space"
 time: "4 - 5 pm."
-time: "LH-III, Department of Mathematics"
+venue: "LH-III, Department of Mathematics"
 ---
 Gaussian Minkowski functionals (GMFs) for reasonably smooth subsets of Euclidean spaces, are defined as coefficients appearing in the the